una-ada/anarchy.website/_posts/2016-02-24-acm-bylaws.md

-Once a full list of candidates for each positions is compiled, said list must be made publicly available and all members of the UWRF ACM must be notified of said list’s existence.
+Once a full list of candidates for each positions is compiled, said list must be made publicly available and all members of the UWRF ACM must be notified of said list's existence.
 This can be done at the regular member meetings or via social media.
 This must be done at least one week prior to the date the elections are intended to be held.
 Candidates may also be asked to release personal statements to accompany this list, so as to allow the members to begin their process of